Top 12 Anti Inflammatory Teas to Improve your Health

 The test can thus help you understand what lifestyle choices are right for you and help you implement necessary changes to effectively increase your health span and even reverse the ageing process.

-Once you’ve ordered your home testing kit, all you need is to provide a small blood sample and mail it back to the lab for analysis.
+Once you’ve ordered your home testing kit, you must provide a small blood sample and mail it back to the lab for analysis.
 It’ll take 3-5 weeks to complete comprehensive tests and return a personalised report on your results.

 You will also receive complimentary one-to-one consultations with a health scientist and/or healthcare professional to understand your results and make a plan to improve your overall wellness as you get older.

 With various price points and payment plans available, there is an option to suit each person who wants an accurate, reliable, and affordable way to determine their health state.
-Start your wellness journey today by ordering your GlycanAge home testing kit.
+Start your wellness journey today - take our health quiz.

 FAQ